OviattLibrary/pinterest-thumbnails/README.md

 ```

 ```
-Output is available in a block in Drupal 7's block system, or by php function: pinterest_thumbnails_display;
+Output is available in a block in Drupal 7's block system, or by php function: pinterest_thumbnails_display();
 ```

 ```